 J scholars and their J-2 dependents are required to carry medical insurance that meets specific federal minimum requirements for the duration of their program.
 To comply with this regulation, International Services must receive proof of USF insurance or the signed J-1 Insurance Compliance Form, if purchased from an outside company.

 To show proof of insurance, scholars must upload their documentation in the iStart system:

-Health Services by sending an email.
-In your email please include that you are a Visiting Scholar, if you have dependents,
+Student Health Services here.
+In your inquiry please include that you are a Visiting Scholar, if you have dependents,

 - If you plan to enroll in an alternate health insurance plan you must have your health

 insurance company complete the Alternate Health Insurance Compliance Form.
 IMPORTANT: You MUST upload the completed Alternative Health Insurance Compliance Form – any other uploads will be denied.

 - If you will be employed by USF and plan to enroll in insurance offered to you as an employee, you must enroll in a temporary health insurance plan to provide coverage from the time you begin your program until your employee insurance begins.
 Please be aware that you must upload proof of your employee insurance by the time the temporary policy ends.